Former Indian President Pranab Mukherjee dies at age 84

 NEW DELHI (AP) — Former President Pranab Mukherjee, a senior leader of India’s Congress party who served in multiple Cabinets during five decades in politics, has died.
 He was 84.

 Mukherjee had emergency surgery for a blood clot in his brain on Aug.
 10 at New Delhi’s Army Hospital Research and Referral after suffering a fall.
 The hospital said he tested positive for COVID-19 after the surgery and his condition was critical.
-He remained in a coma after the surgery.
+He remained in a coma after the operation.

 The hospital said his health began declining on Monday after a lung infection resulted in septic shock.

 His son, former lawmaker Abhijeet Mukherjee, tweeted in the evening that he had died.
+Prime Minister Narendra Modi, who leads the rival Bharatiya Janata Party, tweeted that Mukherjee “left an indelible mark on the development trajectory” of India.

+“His wise counsel on key policy matters will never be forgotten by me,” Modi said.

 Mukherjee was president from 2012 to 2017, at the end of a long period when the Congress party held power.
 The office is largely ceremonial in India, with executive powers resting with the prime minister.